-New landscapes are emerging, and I’m seeing the garden for the first time with fresh eyes because, at last, when I walk in the garden, I feel as though it is a ‘proper garden’ now, complete with fragrance wafting in the air and an abundance of perfect roses.
-I’ve even said ‘Wow’ to myself a few times, like a silent pat on the back.
-I try not to bother with the recent dreadful weather and just enjoy the roses unfolding.
-The experience is gratifying, remarkable and astonishing all at once.
+New landscapes are emerging, and I’m seeing the garden for the first time with fresh eyes because, at last, when I walk in the garden, I feel as though with fragrance wafting in the air and an abundance of perfect roses it is a ‘proper garden’ now.
+The experience of watching the roses unfold is gratifying, and remarkable all at once.

 Many blooms are out, certainly more than I’ve seen before with hundreds of buds yet to open.
 There are some roses that have never done that well, but this season they are covered in roses.
 Although like all gardeners, I err on the side of enjoyment, trying not to notice all the things that require attention to maintain the beauty before me, and I find myself easily distracted, and want to set things right immediately.
 But, sometimes it is just

 The garden’s diversity of plants has altered the sweep of the garden in a way that I’d strived for since the start.
 The eye falls on unique niches and plant pairings that appear as if by magic.
 It is only the gardener who knows the truth.
 The winter culling of the languishing roses and attention to detail in pre-spring work has paid off in spades, especially from the Autumn planting and relocation of perennials.
 Particular roses now have room for fully rounded growth and have filled some troublesome areas with their companion plants.
-A glimpse of the improved garden landscape shows that garden aspirations can be achieved; if nature comes to the party, one is not afraid of demanding work and a consistent approach.
+A glimpse of the improved garden landscape shows that garden aspirations can be achieved; if nature comes to the party, and the gardener has a consistent approach and is not afraid of demanding work.

 Golden Beauty rose

-The rainfall is exceptional and I’m grateful to have a lush, verdant garden for once with no need for hours of watering.
+The rainfall is exceptional this season and I’m grateful to have a lush, verdant garden for once with no need for hours of watering.
 Nature, as if on queue, sends showers and storms every time water is required.
-Enough is enough, though, and this week we are inundated with colossal amounts of rain, unseasonal cold, windy weather, and floods.
-Unlike a typical Australian November.
+Enough is enough, though, and this week we are inundated with colossal amounts of rain, unseasonal cold, windy weather, and flooding.

 Soul Sister with Peach Profusion roses

 The intermittent sun has helped open more of the rose blooms, and everything is luxuriant and magnificent but soaked.
-The garden has swathes of roses in natural garlands above the water tanks and climbing frames for the first time.
+For the first time, the garden has swathes of roses in natural garlands above the water tanks and climbing frames.
 Rose bushes laden with blooms have replaced the once single specimens; even some bare-root roses newly planted in August are flowering abundantly.

 Soul Sister Rose

-The current endeavour is about protecting the masses of roses from falling to the ground with the weight of the blooms, especially when wet.
-The opportunity to get out and fix anything without rain is limited, but I would rather have too much rain than drought and dust storms any day.
+My current endeavour is to protect the masses of roses from falling to the ground with the weight of the blooms, especially when wet.
+The opportunity to get out and fix anything without rain is limited, but it’s a good problem to have and I would rather there be too much rain than drought and dust storms any day.

 Spiced Coffee Rose fell from the weight into the rosemary